 Always capitalize Commencement, Convocation, and Homecoming when used in reference to Georgia Tech.
 For the formal name of a specific ceremony, capitalize all elements.
 Lowercase commencement and convocation when referring to ceremonies other than Georgia Tech’s.

-- Due to the discontinuation of Georgia Tech’s summer Commencement, graduating students will have the opportunity to participate in the Fall 2013 Commencement Ceremony.
+- Due to the discontinuation of Tech's Commencement during the summer semesters, this year graduating students will have the opportunity to participate in the Fall 2020 Commencement Ceremony.

 - Many commencement ceremonies across the U.S. are now ticketed events.